ex2333/text_sketch_img_retrieval/README.md

 # Image Retrieval with Text and Sketch

-This project is based on TASK-former proposed in ECCV paper [A Sketch Is Worth a Thousand Words:
-Image Retrieval with Text and Sketch](https://link.springer.com/chapter/10.1007/978-3-031-19839-7_15).
+This project is based on TASK-former (Text And SKetch transformer) proposed in ECCV paper [A Sketch Is Worth a Thousand Words: Image Retrieval with Text and Sketch](https://link.springer.com/chapter/10.1007/978-3-031-19839-7_15).

-We use TASK-former to extract image features, and use vector dataset Milvus to build a system that can perform image retrieval with both a sketch and a text query.
+We use TASK-former to extract features, and use vector dataset Milvus to build a system that can perform image retrieval with both a sketch and a text query.

 Our code is based on:

 - TASK-former offical implement: https://github.com/janesjanes/tsbir
 - Milvus Bootcamp: https://github.com/milvus-io/bootcamp/tree/master/applications/image/reverse_image_search